-The Council acquires and seeks to comply with all appropriate resource consents.
+GW Water acquires and seeks to comply with all appropriate resource consents.
 Abstraction consents govern the quantity of water that can be drawn from each source and how much must remain.
 Consents are also sought for any discharges from the treatment plants.
-Most by-products from the plants are processed through wastewater recovery plants and removed offsite.
+Most by-products from the plants are processed through wastewater recovery plants and removed off-site.

-The Council holds certification to ISO 14001 (the International Standard Organisation's environmental management benchmark) for its wholesale water supply activities.
+GW Water holds certification to ISO 14001 (the International Standard Organisation's environmental management benchmark) for its wholesale water supply activities.